 There is a large number of things that amazes me on an almost daily basis.
-To wit: a local mom and pop radio station called me because they couldn’t get their computer program to work right.
+To wit: a local mom-and-pop radio station called me because they couldn’t get their computer program to work right.
 I decided that I’d give them an hour or two, in exchange for my hourly labor rate, and see if I could fix their problem.
-The issue at hand was loud hum and other noise on the input source.
+The issue at hand was a loud hum and other noise on the input source.
 I knew before I even looked at it that the likely culprit was a ground loop.

-It was worse than I imagined, with several unbalanced and balanced feeds improperly interconnected, line level audio going to a microphone level input and so forth.
-I explained to the guy about putting line level into a mic level input, something akin to plugging a 120 volt appliance into a 240 volt outlet.
+It was worse than I imagined, with several unbalanced and balanced feeds improperly interconnected, line-level audio going to a microphone-level input, and so forth.
+I explained to the guy about putting line level into a mic level input, something akin to plugging a 120-volt appliance into a 240-volt outlet.
 Improperly terminated balanced audio nullifies all of the common mode noise rejection characteristics of the circuit.

 In any case, there are several ways to go from balanced to unbalanced without too much difficulty.
 The first way is to wire the shield and Lo together on the unbalanced connector.
 This works well with older, transformer input/output gear, so long as the unbalanced cables are kept relatively short.

-Most modern professional audio equipment has active balanced input/output interfaces, in which case the above circuit will unbalance the audio and decrease the CMRR (Common Mode Rejection Ratio), increasing the chance of noise, buzz and so on getting into the audio.
-In this case the CMRR is about 30 dB at 60 Hz.
+Most modern professional audio equipment has active balanced input/output interfaces, in which case the above circuit will unbalance the audio and decrease the CMRR (Common Mode Rejection Ratio), increasing the chance of noise, buzz, and so on getting into the audio.
+In this case, the CMRR is about 30 dB at 60 Hz.
 Also, newer equipment with active balanced input/output, particularly some brands of sound cards will not like to have the Lo side grounded.
 In a few instances, this can actually damage the equipment.

 Using a 600:600 ohm transformer is the most common.
-Unbalanced audio impedance of consumer grade electronics can vary anywhere from 270 to 470 ohms or more.
-The 10,000 ohm resistor provides constant loading regardless of what the unbalanced impedance.
+Unbalanced audio impedance of consumer-grade electronics can vary anywhere from 270 to 470 ohms or more.
+The 10,000-ohm resistor provides constant loading regardless of what the unbalanced impedance.
 In this configuration, CMMR (Common-Mode Rejection Ratio) will be 55 dB at 60 Hz, but gradually decreases to about 30 dB for frequencies above 1 KHz.

-For best results, use high quality transformers like Jensen, UTC, or even WE 111C (although they are huge) can be used.
+For best results, use high-quality transformers like Jensen, UTC, or even WE 111C (although they are huge) can be used.
 I have found several places where these transformers can be “scrounged,” DATS cards on the old 7300 series Scientific Atlanta satellite receivers, old modules from PRE consoles, etc. A simple audio “balun” can be constructed for little cost or effort and sound a whole lot better than doing it the wrong way.

 |1:1 (600:600)||JT11E series||804, 560G||A20, A21, A43|